Enter the

 Seasons/Availability

-Liberty apples are available in the fall and are considered a 'late harvest' apple.
+Liberty apples are available in the mid-fall.

 Current Facts